DinaHamdyElkady/PalindromeChecker/README.md

 # Palindrome Checker in C Language

-I'm thrilled to announce the completion of a Palindrome Checker project in C language! 🎉
+This is a simple palindrome checker program implemented in C language.
+It checks whether a given string is a palindrome or not.

 ## Overview